Brussels Museums

 Browse this museum for a quick history of the city that you are about to visit.
 There are three floors, each dedicated to several aspects of the city from economic development, social development, and city development to the history of Brussels’ favourite mascot the Peeing Boy.
 For only €3, there is a great deal to see – just to see the 100 costumes for the Mannekin Pis is already worth it.

-Museum of Musical instruments
+Museum of Musical Instruments

-This is a museum that is filled with over 7000 pieces of musical history and instruments from around the world.
+This is a Brussels museum that is filled with over 7000 pieces of musical history and instruments from around the world.
 The fee includes a headphone that will help you listen to the musical instruments being played.
 At the very top of the art nouveau style building is a café with a wonderful patio that has a magnificent panoramic view of the city and its gardens.

 Museum of Natural Sciences